oracle/truffleruby/doc/user/truffleruby-additions.md

 `TruffleRuby.full_memory_barrier` ensures lack of reordering of loads or stores before the barrier with loads or stores after the barrier.

+`TruffleRuby.synchronized(object) { }` will run the block while holding an implicit block per object instance.

+### Atomic references

+`atomic_reference = TruffleRuby::AtomicReference.new(value=nil)` creates a new
+atomic reference with a reference to a given object.

+`atomic_reference.get` gets the value of an atomic reference, returning the value.

+`atomic_reference.set(new_value)` sets the value of an atomic reference and causes a memory barrier on writes involving `new_value`.

+`atomic_reference.get_and_set(new_value)` sets the value of an atomic reference, returns the previous value, and causes a memory barrier on writes involving `new_value`.

+`atomic_reference.compare_and_set(expected_value, new_value)` sets the value
+of an atomic reference, only if it currently has the expected value, returning a boolean to say whether or not it was set, and causes a memory barrier on writes involving `new_value`.
+For numeric objects it will get the current value and then check that the current value is also a numeric and that it is equal to the expected value by calling `==`, then perform an atomic compare and set.

+`AtomicReference` is marshalable.

 ## Polyglot programming